SeedlingsBabylab/add_pho/README.md

 ./batch.sh paths_to_opf_files.txt

+The errors, if there are any, will be printed to stdout.

 **NOTE:** The batch script uses gnu parallel to speed things up.
 It currently does not support sequential, so right your own shell script for that.